 Entrepreneurs create businesses out of nothing.
-So often we wrap up our identities in our business performance.
+So often we wrap up our identities in our business and judge our levels of peak performance.

 A lot of that comes from childhood trauma or experiences that our brain latches on as “truth”, and sets a precedence for any future experiences.
 It wires us to think any failure is a personal criticism of our self concept.

 This turns us into performance machines where we judge our success on tasks and results.
 Left unchecked it can lead to burnout and breakdown because we are not machines.
 Striving for high performance can come at a cost.

 We take that junk in our trunk from the past and we load up our car.
 The problem is it will slow down your progress, until you come to a screaming halt.